craic/arduino_power/README.md

 This project presents several approaches to Arduino power management with circuits, software and descriptions for each of them.

-Starting with a simple power on/power of switch all the way to a data logging system that includes battery status which is intended for unattended environment monitoring.
+Starting with a simple power-on/power-off switch all the way to a data logging system that includes battery status which is intended for unattended environment monitoring.